mth/yeti/doc/reference.rst

 then no free type variables will be returned.
 In this case the initial scan is used only for setting the tainted flags on type variables.

-Any type variables reachable through member set with non-free marker variable is also non-free (suppressed).
+Any type variable reachable through member set with non-free marker variable is also non-free (suppressed).
 This is n:m relationship - many type variables might be reachable through a member set type, and a type variable can be reachable through many different member sets.
 Circular